HQTS Quality Control

 What is Quality Control?

-Before diving into the topic of quality inspections, it’s important that we understand how they are related to quality control.
-All in all, quality control is an initiative undertaken by a company to ensure that products meet certain standards.
-Or as quality control is defined by the ISO 9000: “A part of quality management focused on fulfilling quality requirements.”
+All in all, quality control is a process undertaken by a company to ensure that products meet certain standards.
+Or as defined by the ISO 9000: “A part of quality management focused on fulfilling quality requirements.”

 What Is Quality Inspection?

 Quality Inspection is the process of evaluating and verifying if the inspected materials and products conform with the specified requirements.
-It is achieved through various methods, such as a quality inspector measuring, examining, gauging, and testing the product’s characteristics.

-They inspect the products to ensure whether they are fit for production or semi-finished goods, as well as finished goods ready for shipment to customers.
-The results of the inspection is then compiled into a sample report, that indicate whether or not the product conform to the specifications.
+The results of the inspection are then compiled into a sample report, that indicates whether or not the product conforms to the specifications.

 What Does a Quality Inspector Do?

+They conduct inspections on manufacturing processes, product quality standards, company policies and manufacturing processes, and others.
 Their duties will vary depending on whether it is a company-employed quality inspector or a hired quality inspector from a third-party agency for a particular purpose (for example, quality inspections).

 The duties of a quality inspector may include: